SerenityOS/serenity/Documentation/BuildInstructionsMacOS.md

 # Notes

-You can use both Intel and Apple Silicon Macs to run the x86-64 version of SerenityOS.
-You do not need to install Rosetta for this.
-An emulator is used when running on an Apple Silicon, so Serenity will be slower compared to running natively with hardware-assisted virtualization on an Intel machine.
+You can use both Intel and Apple Silicon Macs to run a native architecture version of SerenityOS.

-If you're building on M1 Mac and have Homebrew installed in both Rosetta and native environments, you have to make sure that required packages are installed only in one of the environments.
-Otherwise, these installations can conflict during the build process, which is manifested in hard to diagnose issues.
-Building on M1 natively without Rosetta is recommended, as the build process should be faster without Rosetta overhead.
+If Rosetta 2 is installed on an Apple Silicon Mac, it should be disabled in order to build the native aarch64 version.

 Installing macfuse for the first time requires enabling its system extension in System Preferences and then restarting your machine.
 The output from installing macfuse with brew says this, but it's easy to miss.